leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - Data aggregation for stats, user inquiry, etc...
 - Update remote data from local GUI
 - Download assets for debugging
-- Batch to update storaged data all at once
+- Batch updates for storaged data all at once
 - etc...

 ---